eric-hedengren/curseforge-project-analytics/README.md

 # Curse Forge Project Analytics
-Simple Matplotlib program that plots data from [CurseForge Analytics](https://authors.curseforge.com/dashboard/projects).
-If you're a author on CurseForge, your projects should appear at that link.
-[Click here](https://www.curseforge.com/project/create "Create a CurseForge Project") if you don't see any projects and would like to make your own.
+Simple Matplotlib program that plots data from [Curse Forge Analytics](https://authors.curseforge.com/dashboard/projects).
+If you're a author on Curse Forge, your projects should appear at that link.
+[Click here](https://www.curseforge.com/project/create "Create a Curse Forge Project") if you don't see any projects and would like to make your own.

 ## Getting Started
 ### 1. Python Install